 “Cardboard is one of the easiest and most environmentally effective materials to recycle since the fibre in cardboard has already been processed.
 Therefore making cardboard products from recycled material, rather than virgin fibre, saves not only trees, but also large amounts of water (up to 99% less) and energy (up to 50% less).
 Manufacturing from recycled material also produces up to 90% less byproducts such as chemical wastes.”

 “Cardboard can be recycled along with paper and is remade into many different kinds of paper products.
 Recycled cardboard can also be made into sound-proofing material, insulation and even furniture.
 Every time paper is processed the individual fibres become weaker, limiting the number of times it can be recycled – usually up to eight times.
 Paper that has been recycled as many times as the fibres will allow is turned into compost and breaks down naturally.”

-How Waster can help with cardboard recycling pickups
+How Waster can help with pickups

 Always consider if a cardboard recycling drop off as above will suit your business needs.
 Check out our blog on how technology is boosting recycling.